codurance/site/_posts/2016-10-06-database-testing-with-tsqlt.md

 {% img /assets/img/custom/blog/db-testing/TestingWithFakeTables.png "" %}

 In this first blog post we learned about database testing, and how the tSQLt testing framework works.
-In the next post, we will go beyound the quick start example and see how to approach legacy transact-SQL, implementing tests into an existing database.
+In the next post, we will go beyond the quick start example and see how to approach legacy transact-SQL, implementing tests into an existing database.